EduardoCruzProductions/ProjectAPDE/wp-content/plugins/themeisle-companion/readme.txt

 3. Screenshot 3.
 How reports module is looking

 == Changelog ==
-= 2.0.10 - 2017-10-18  =

-* Added selective refresh options for the Show/Hide frontpage controls in Hestia
-* Make external links open in new tab for the frontpage sections in Hestia
-* Added some new filters to control the number of items per row appear in the Features and Testimonials Frontpage section - http://docs.themeisle.com/article/669-how-to-add-4-feature-items-on-a-line-in-hestia

-= 2.0.9 - 2017-10-17  =

-* Enhanced layout for Hestia sections.

-= 2.0.8 - 2017-10-11  =

-* Fixed bug with URL protocols filter priority.
-* Fixed bug with icons background styled by URL address.

-= 2.0.7 - 2017-10-02  =

-* New improved options for frontpage sections ordering/disabling in Hestia

-= 2.0.6 - 2017-09-19  =

-* Added selective refresh for titles options in the frontpage sections in Hestia

 = 2.0.5 - 2017-09-12  =

 * Added new Ribbon and Clients Bar sections in Hestia